nasa/fprime/docs/documentation/tutorials/index.md

     ---

-    The Hello World tutorial walks new users through creating a new project, designing their first F´ component, and testing that component through an F´ deployment.
+    The Hello World tutorial shows how to create an F Prime project and how to design, implement, and test a basic F Prime component.
+We recommend that new users of F Prime start with this tutorial.

     [View Hello World Tutorial](../../tutorials-hello-world/docs/hello-world/){ .md-button .md-button--primary }